PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 ## <a name="section-5-1"></a> 5.1 `${MACHINE}.conf`: The top level BSP control file

 [Figure 4.0](#figure-4-0) illustrates the `${MACHINE}.conf` machine configuration file using a UML class entity with symbols.
-The MBL `meta-[soc-vendor]-mbl ${MACHINE}.conf` file includes the community `meta-[soc-vendor] ${machine}.conf` and customises key symbols to specify how ATF, OP-TEE, `u-boot` and `linux` will be built and configured.
+The MBL `meta-[soc-vendor]-mbl ${MACHINE}.conf` file includes the community `meta-[soc-vendor] ${machine}.conf` and customizes key symbols to specify how ATF, OP-TEE, `u-boot` and `linux` will be built and configured.
 MBL thus uses `${MACHINE}.conf` to override and modify the configuration specified configuration in `${machine}.conf`.

 The key symbols modified in `${MACHINE}.conf` are as follows:
 - `PREFERRED_PROVIDER_virtual/atf = "atf-${MACHINE}"`.
 This symbol in `${MACHINE}.conf` specifies
   which recipe to use for building ATF.
-The recipe packages bootchain artefacts into the FIP image as specified in [Section 2.3](#section-2-3).
+The recipe packages bootchain artifacts into the FIP image as specified in [Section 2.3](#section-2-3).
 - `KERNEL_CLASSES = "mbl-fitimage"`.
 This symbol changes the `kernel.bbclass` processing to inherit the `mbl-fitimage.bbclass`, which
   packages the kernel in a FIT image as specified in [Section 2.3](#section-2-3).
 - `KERNEL_IMAGETYPE = "fitImage"`.
-This symbol customises `kernel.bbclass` processing to generate a FIT image rather than a zImage, for example.
+This symbol customizes `kernel.bbclass` processing to generate a FIT image rather than a zImage, for example.
 - `KERNEL_DEVICETREE = "XXX"`.
 This symbol definition is used to specify additional device trees that can be included in the FIT image.
 - `UBOOT_ENTRYPOINT = "0xabcdefab"`.
 This symbol specifies the u-boot entry point called by OP-TEE, for example.
 - `UBOOT_DTB_LOADADDRESS = "0xabcdefab"`.
 This symbol specifies the memory address where the u-boot DTB will be loaded into memory.